dhis2/dhis2-android-docs/content/capture-app/programs-features.md

 ![](resources/images/capture-app-image86.jpg){ width=25%}

-From 3.0, there is a confirmation message to reduce errors when tapping on the dele button.
+From 3.0, there is a confirmation message to reduce errors when tapping on the delete button.

 ![](resources/images/capture-app-image269.png){ width=25%}